doctorray117/minecraft-ondemand/README.md

 - Task Memory: 2GB (good to start, increase later if needed)
 - Task CPU: 1 vCPU (good to start, increase later if needed)

 Skip containers temporarily and go down to Volumes.
 Add a volume, call it `data`, volume type EFS.
-Select the filesystem id created above, root directory `/minecraft` and click Add.
+Select the filesystem id created above, the access point id created above, enable `Encryption in transit` and click Add.

 Scroll back up and add a container.
 Call it `minecraft-server`.
 - Image: itzg/minecraft-server